DOS Command Reference

 Switch Effect

-/C Print only the count of matching lines.
+/C Print only the number of lines with a match.

-/V Print lines that do not contain the string.
+/V Print the lines that do not contain the string.

-Exit codes: 0 if at least one match was found, 1 if none was, 2 on a usage error.
+Exit codes: 0 if FIND found one match or more, 1 if it found no match, and 2 for a usage error.

 DELTREE